-While recognizing that a whole range of improvements -- from better transportation to more attractive stores--are necessary for these downtowns to become economically vibrant, this program was initiated with the belief that these areas must be secure so that potential downtown users are not afraid to take advantage of them.
+While recognizing that a whole range of improvements -- from better transportation to more attractive stores -- are necessary for these downtowns to become economically vibrant, this program was initiated with the belief that these areas must be secure so that potential downtown users are not afraid to take advantage of them.
 In the past, shopping and office activity have both been impeded by safety and security problems.
 Greater use will attract both retailers and office locators.
 For example, many corporations feel that by locating in these downtowns, they will be less able to compete for vital personnel who do not want to work in what is perceived to be a high-crime environment.
 This is especially important in light of New York City's effort to attract "back offices" (administrative, computer and clerical sections of corporations) to these areas rather than lose such jobs to suburban areas or to other states.

 An increase in the number of back-office jobs could provide a major source of employment for low-income minority groups in these areas.
 By improving these downtown areas and attracting corporations, jobs would not only be saved, but new ones created that would provide employment for people in the surrounding neighborhoods.

 The goal of this program is to assess the security needs in three outlying downtowns (Phase I) and search locally and nationwide for possible solutions that can be implemented in these areas (Phase II).
 This information will then be utilized to design effective anti-crime programs that can be implemented by a coalition of business, residents and government.
-The ultimate goal of the project is to make the three downtowns safer and thus more commercially viable.
+The ultimate goal of the project is to make the three downtowns safer and thus more commercially viable and to pass the accumulated experience along to downtowns in the tri-state area and the nation.